abhishek-iitj/Text-To-Image-/README.md

    - Run the file ```tagger.py```

-   - The output of different taggers(Default Taggers, Unigram, Bigram, Trigram, Hidden Markov Model(HMM) Tagger and pos_tag Taggers) can be seen on the console.
+   - The output of different taggers (Default, Unigram, Bigram, Trigram, Hidden Markov Model and pos_tag Taggers) can be seen on the console.

  #### Algorithm 4: (Algorithm 2 + Algorithm 1):